 Weather And Temperature Conditions

 Thanks to new modern formulas for cold asphalt patch, you can fill a pothole in any temperature and weather.
-This is a real positive: you can fix the hole immediately, before it gets worse (and it will!).
+This is a real positive: you can fix the hole before it gets worse (and it will!).

-Assess The Foundation
+Step 1: Assess The Foundation

-Measure The Damage
+Step 2: Measure The Damage

 To calculate how much cold patch you will need, take the longest part by the widest and multiply.
 You should assume leaving an inch of depth after topping up the foundation.

 Supplies Needed To Fill A Pothole

-Knowing how to patch asphalt requires you to have certain tools and supplies at hand.
+Patch asphalt requires you to have certain tools and supplies at hand.
 You can’t stop partway through pothole patching to run out and get what you need, so make sure you’re all set to go.

-- Coarse Gravel / Sand Mix – Have enough to top up the hole so it’s only an inch deep.
+- Coarse gravel/sand mix – Have enough to top up the hole so it’s only an inch deep.
 Never use pea or round gravel as it rolls and shifts and will crack the repair.

-- Vibrating Plate or lawn roller or plywood - for tamping
+- Vibrating plate (or lawn roller or plywood) – for tamping

-- Asphalt Sealcoat
+- Asphalt sealcoat

 - Brush Or Roller